arleigh418/Automatic-IG-Like/README.md

 2.If IG upgrade , it may not work

-3.You may get wrong when you click login because IG will sometimes lead you to the English version login.This program is for Chinese,so it must not work,you just run this program again and check IG lead you to the Chinese version
+3.You may get wrong when you click login because IG will sometimes lead you to the English version login.This program is for Chinese,so it must not work.You just run this program again and check IG lead you to the Chinese version.

 4.If you have any questions, please contact me for discussion.